fluent/fluent-operator/docs/plugins/fluentd/input/types.md

 | label | The @label parameter is to route the input events to <label> sections. | *string |
 # Input

-Input defines the supported types for input plugins
+Input defines all available input plugins and their parameters

 | Field | Description | Scheme |